-Principles of wellness, teaching and learning, and family theory are applied to the assessment, planning and delivery of nursing care to are explored and applied.
+Principles of wellness, teaching and learning, and family theory are applied to the assessment, planning and delivery of nursing care to individuals and families with health needs.
+The health risk of individuals and families across culturally diverse communities and those who experience health protective and health promotion needs are identified.
+Models of health protection, disease prevention, and health restoration are explored and applied.
 A variety of contemporary topics that include traditional, complementary, and alternative strategies are presented.
 A comprehensive health teaching plan is emphasized that demonstrates research and principles relevant to health restoration and health promotion.
-Prerequisites: Matriculated status, NUR 313, current NYS Registered Professional Nurse license.
+Prerequisites: Matriculated status, NUR 313, current NYS Registered Professional Nurselicense.
 Pre/Corequisites: NUR 314, BIO 350, Cultural Anthropology, Developmental Psychology.